Gulf states must tackle Muslim Brotherhood threat: UAE

 Al Islah says it shares a similar ideology with the Muslim Brotherhood in Egypt but has no direct links and is pushing for only peaceful reforms.

-Dubai’s police chief Dhahi Khalfan said in March there was an “international plot” against Gulf states by the Muslim Brotherhood.
+Dubai’s outspoken police chief Dhahi Khalfan said in March there was an “international plot” against Gulf states by the Muslim Brotherhood organization.

+The UAE stripped seven Islamists of their citizenship last year on national security grounds.